J. Harrison Ghee: Early life

+Career

+In 2011, Ghee appeared as part of the ensemble in the Off-Broadway musical Little House on the Ferry, a contemporary gay love story set in Fire Island Pines, New York.
+The production also featured performers Seph Stanek, Colton Ford, and Kit Balcuns.

 Ghee began working professionally at Tokyo Disneyland and on cruise ships.
 While in Tokyo, Ghee began creating their drag persona, Crystal Demure.
 When Ghee went to audition for Motown, they took the opportunity to share with the casting directors, who also worked on Kinky Boots, their story and connection with the Kinky Boots character Lola and were eventually cast as Lola in their Broadway debut.
 Ghee was the first established drag performer to take on the role.
 Ghee eventually joined the national touring production of the show.